![]() |

 At Last, "My" Chili Recipe

-It took the longest time to find "my" perfect recipe for chili.
-I experimented with one recipe after another, finding many "good" chilis but not yet the right combination to claim as my own.
+It took the longest time to find "my" personal recipe for chili.
+I experimented with one pot after another, finding many "good" chilis but not yet the right combination to claim as my own.

 My first chili experiment was borrowed from a great cook from Texas.
 It called for – get this – two cups (cups!) of beef suet and one-half cup (cup!) of chili powder.
 Whew – greasy AND spicy and definitely NOT to my taste!